Mod-two cohomology rings of alternating groups: Component Rings

-For symmetric groups, the Hopf ring approach along with formulae for Steenrod operations have allowed us to calculate quotient rings and annihilator ideals for the Euler classes in the Gysin sequence, to more fully capture the relationship between Dickson algebras and cohomology of symmetric groups (which are as far from split as one could imagine, as algebras over the Steenrod algebra), and in unpublished work to decompose the Bockstein complex.
+For symmetric groups, the Hopf semi-ring approach along with formulae for Steenrod operations have allowed us to calculate quotient rings and annihilator ideals for the Euler classes in the Gysin sequence, to more fully capture the relationship between Dickson algebras and cohomology of symmetric groups (which are as far from split as one could imagine, as algebras over the Steenrod algebra), to better understand the cohomology of $QS^0$ as an algebra over the Steenrod algebra, and to start computing Margolis homology of symmetric groups and $QS^0$.
 The approach also was extendable to odd primes by Guerra \cite{Guer17}, who is extending calculations to the $B$ and $D$ series of Coxeter groups in his PhD thesis.

-For alternating groups, our presentation gives a computational proof of the lack of nilpotent elements, as the powers of an element will always yield a nonzero ``tallest'' Hopf ring monomial, and clearly indicates how the cohomology of the $B\alt_{4n}$ contain interesting, manifestly unstable charged ideals.
+For alternating groups, our presentation gives a computational proof of the lack of nilpotent elements, as the powers of an element will always yield a nonzero ``tallest'' Hopf semi-ring monomial, and clearly indicates how the cohomology of the $B\alt_{4n}$ contain interesting, manifestly unstable charged ideals.
+We suspect this presentation would be useful in for example applying the theory of support varieties for both symmetric and alternating groups.